 From the southeastern part of Ano Koufonissi you can see the islet of Keros which is now uninhabited but was an important site of the Cycladic civilization around 2500 BC.

-If you interested to take any of these cooking secrets home with you, let us arrange for your private cooking lessons based on local recipies.
+If you interested to take any of these cooking secrets home with you, let us arrange for your private cooking lessons based on local recipes.

-Nikitouri Tavern – A traditional 25 year old seafood tavern very close to the port, serves fresh fish and other greek specialties made of local vegetables and Cycladic recipies.
+Nikitouri Tavern – A traditional 25 year old seafood tavern very close to the port, serves fresh fish and other Greek specialties made of local vegetables and Cycladic recipes.

 Karnagio Restaurant – At the old shipyard, this atmospheric restaurant right on the sea front, is worth a visit for its freshly made seafood delicacies.

-Gastronautis – Tucked away in the tiny streets near the harbour, this rather new restaurant serves contemporary creative Greek cuisine and has an interesting wine list which is worth exploring.
+Gastronautis – Tucked away in the tiny streets near the harbor, this rather new restaurant serves contemporary creative Greek cuisine and has an interesting wine list which is worth exploring.